 “In most parts of the world... babies sleep close to their mothers, as they have through most of history.” - The Womanly Art of Breastfeeding A baby is born expecting to stay in close contact with his mother night and day, in order to keep safe, warm and well-fed.
 It is perfectly normal for … [Read more...] about Safer Sleep & the Breastfed Baby

 New parents need time to adjust to their new roles.
-Life may change dramatically, especially for a ﬁrst time mother—many women say they didn’t feel prepared for the emotional upheaval they experienced on becoming a mum.
-Even experienced mothers can have difﬁculties juggling the needs of the new baby … [Read more...] about Supporting a Breastfeeding Mother
+Life may change dramatically, especially for a ﬁrst time mother—many women say they didn’t feel prepared for the emotional upheaval they experienced on becoming a mother.
+Even experienced mothers can have difﬁculties juggling the needs of the new … [Read more...] about Supporting a Breastfeeding Mother